 • What qualities are most responsible for making the human physique more psychologically compelling?

-The answer to these questions is: symmetry and aesthetics.
+The answer to these questions is symmetry and aesthetics.

-What to Know about Symmetry:
+What You Need to Know about Symmetry

 Symmetry occurs when a human physique’s musculature appears proportionally developed – the back is as strong as the chest, and the thighs are as muscular as the arms.